cacalo/QA09-Gonzalo-Bechara/readme.md

 # QA09: Form checking excercise - by Gonzalo Bechara
-This excercise is comprised by two HTML files with webpages, two CSS for style and a few .js files with some functionality.
+This exercise is comprised by two HTML files with webpages, two CSS for style and a few .js files with some functionality.
 The objective is to test that each site has the right components in it.

 ## Project .js composition